-May 2010, the first board of directors was appointed by the executive.
-The first board of Directors was nearly all from the Western provinces except for Marcel Lemieux from Quebec.
+- May 2010, the first board of directors was appointed by the executive.
+The first board was nearly all from the Western provinces except for Marcel Lemieux from Quebec.

-September 2010, the Pickleball Canada Organization had established a Mission Statement
+- September 2010, the Pickleball Canada Organization established a Mission Statement.

 Pickleball Canada Presidents